About us

 Davina Shum, online editor

-New Zealand-born cellist Davina Shum has enjoyed a freelance performing and teaching career since moving to the UK to join the Southbank Sinfonia in 2013.
+New Zealand-born cellist Davina Shum moved to the UK to join the Southbank Sinfonia in 2013 and has since enjoyed a varied freelance career as a performer, teacher and recording artist.
 With a particular interest in broadcasting, Davina has contributed to the BBC Radio 3 podcast Time Travellers as well as running her own podcast As It Comes: Life from a musician’s point of view.
 Away from the cello and The Strad, Davina enjoys bouldering, vegetable gardening and retro video games.

 Marija Duric-Speare, sub editor